SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 # Auto Routines

 Choreolib provides a higher level api to make it easier to create competitive and complex auto routines inside your robot code.
-This is done by providing the `ChoreoAutoFactory` class.
+This is done by providing the `AutoFactory` class.

 ## Triggers vs Composition
 Composition is how most teams currently architect their auto routines.